Methamphetamine Facts: Addiction, Symptoms, and Treatment Options

 Meth addiction treatment begins with medical detox.
 Once that is complete, there are a variety of treatments that can help with recovery, including the following:

-• The Matrix Model – For those who battle methamphetamine addiction, there is a 16-week behavioral treatment program called the Matrix Model.
+If you struggle with methamphetamine addiction, there is a 16-week treatment program called the Matrix Model.
 It incorporates family education, counseling, a 12-step component, behavioral treatment, drug testing, and promoting activities unrelated to drugs.

-• Individual Counseling – Providing a safe place for the addict to get help for their addiction without having to worry about the thoughts of others.
-Individual counseling also allows for a place to talk about potential causes of substance abuse, such as past or present physical abuse or trauma.
+Offering a safe space for the addict to seek help for their addiction.
+They won’t have to worry about what others think.
+Individual counseling provides a space to discuss possible causes of substance abuse.
+This includes past or present physical abuse or trauma.

-• Contingency Management Interventions – These programs offer incentives to the patient when they go a set amount of time without using meth by providing coupons or vouchers to assist them in finding something they like as a reward.
+These programs give patients rewards when they stay off meth for a certain time.
+They provide coupons or vouchers to help them find something they enjoy as a reward.
 The coupon may be for a free meal, a special gift, or something else of value.

 Treating Meth Addiction With Behavioral Therapies